 The whole world is on the internet.
 Really – the web is the most international forum that has ever existed, by a long shot.
 And for certain massive platforms like YouTube, it’s especially true.
 Almost all YouTube content has an international audience, to some degree.

-International communities often contain multiple languages, though, and translation is a valuable service – valuable enough that nearly all of the best video translation services online cost money to use.
-Many of these services, like Rev and Veed, produce excellent translations and provide a smooth experience.
-But you also have options that won’t cost you a penny.
-In this article, I’m going to show you how to translate YouTube videos quickly, all for free & online.
-Here’s how you can get started:
+International communities often speak multiple languages, though, and translation is a valuable service – valuable enough that nearly all of the best video translation services online cost money to use.

 1: Copy the YouTube link